 Students must select one of four core specialization areas in which to further focus their graduate training.
 Additional course requirements vary across each specialization.
-For the Health Psychology specialization, Health Psychology (P258) is required along with the following two courses: Health, Stress and HPA Axis (P272 - formerly titled "Psychoneuroendocrinology"), Biobehavioral Bases of Health and Illness (P273), and Psychobiology of Stress (P274).
+For the Health Psychology specialization, Health Psychology (P258) is required along with the following two courses: Health, Stress and HPA Axis (P272 - formerly titled "Psychoneuroendocrinology"), Biobehavioral Bases of Health and

+Illness (P273), and Psychobiology of Stress (P274).
 For the Social/Personality specialization, Social Psychology (P214), Personality (P233), and two additional courses from an approved list are required.
 For the Psychopathology specialization, the following three courses are required: Child Psychopathology (P238), Adult Psychopathology (P239) and Psychological Assessment (P245).
 In addition, one of the following two courses is required: Mental Health Services and Intervention (P241) or Ecological Context of Behavioral Disorder (P243).
 The Developmental Psychology specialization requires Developmental Psychology (P220), two life-span courses, plus one additional course from approved developmental electives.

 In addition to selecting a core specialization area, students are also required to select a minor specialization and complete one required specialization course and one elective course in this area.
 The minor specialization and elective courses should be chosen according to the plan that best meets the needs of the individual student, as determined in consultation with the student's faculty advisor and the departmental graduate advisor.
-In addition to courses offered by the Department of Psychology and Social Behavior and the School of Social Ecology, students may take courses offered by other departments in other schools such as the Department of Neurobiology and Behavior in the School of Biological Sciences.
+In addition to courses offered by the Department of Psychology and Social Behavior and the School of Social Ecology, students may take courses offered by other departments in other schools such as the Departments of Cognitive Science, Anthropology, and Sociology in the School of Social Sciences and the Department of Neurobiology and Behavior in the School of Biological Sciences.
 Approval from instructors is required to enroll in these courses.